nagyist/tao-user-guide/src/interactions/inline-choice-interaction.md

 # Inline Choice Interaction

->Inline Choice allows the test-taker to complete a “fill the blank” question with one choice taken from a selected list of answers.
+>Inline Choice allows the Test-taker to complete a “fill the blank” question with one choice taken from a selected list of answers.
 This is usually combined with other interactions (note that there is no question line for either block interaction).

 <div class="hidden-video">
 [![Inline Choice Step 0](http://img.youtube.com/vi/KNzARKo21-M/0.jpg)](http://www.youtube.com/watch?v=KNzARKo21-M)